-Elsewhere Hull fielded the likes of Steve Prescott, Richard Horne, Paul Cooke, Matt Crowther and Craig Greenhill and came up against a tough NZ side, ironically boasting the talent of Richard Swain, a man who just three years down the line in Cardiff, would put himself into legend status at the club himself.
+Elsewhere Hull fielded the likes of Steve Prescott, Richard Horne, Adam Maher, Paul Cooke, Matt Crowther and Craig Greenhill and came up against a tough NZ side, ironically boasting the talent of Richard Swain, a man who just three years down the line in Cardiff, would put himself into legend status at the club himself.
 The Kiwis also had talent in abundance, boasting the likes of Francis Meli, Clinton Toopi and Joe Vagana, plus two more players who’d go on to play for Hull in Motu Tony and Stephen Kearney.

 Hull cruelly lost Prescott to a shoulder injury but struck first as Jackson provided a kick for Horne to dive over.
 The Black and Whites, playing in a special commemorative kit, didn’t drop off the pressure, but the Kiwis hit back through David Vaeliki.

 Remarkably so Hull’s kicking winger Graham Mackay, a former Penrith Panther, then slotted over an incredible drop-goal.
 Think Pat Richards against St Helens in Super League not so long ago.
 It was unreal, 51 metres out in fact, and right before the hooter to give Hull a half time lead.

 Though New Zealand stepped it up after the break and scored through Henry Fa’afili, with Vagana soon crossing for a third try.
 Fa’afili then went over for his second and after Meli intercepted a Cooke pass their superiority in the second half had told at 28-7.